“Once a new technology rolls over you, if you’re not part of the steamroller, you’re part of the road.”

 - Artificial intelligence software used by healthcare professionals for image-based diagnosis.

-It makes sense to think that, in a fast-changing environment like this, where new health (software-based) technologies are continuously developed and released, quality and compliance professionals must keep themselves ahead of the game, in order to protect patients from undesired outcomes.
-These new technologies applied in the healthcare and medical fields, require strong and thorough approaches to ensure quality and compliance are built into the products.
-But to ensure compliance, we first need to understand what kind of product we’ve got and what the applicable regulatory requirements are.
-Additionally, to ensure quality and security, we must get to know in-depth the technical details of the design, its intended use as well as the expected end users and their usability behaviors.
-By ensuring quality and security are built-in, we aim to protect users from unexpected software failure that could cause any type of direct or indirect harm. on them or others.
-Furthermore, by ensuring compliance we ensure product approval and business continuity.
-But let’s have a look at some of the topics that we should consider when dealing with the quality and compliance of health technology software products:
+It makes sense to think that, in a fast-changing environment like this, where new health (software-based) technologies are continuously developed and released, quality and compliance professionals must keep themselves ahead of the game.
+In order to protect patients from undesired outcomes, new solutions in the areas of Digital Health, Healthcare Technology or Medical Technology require quality and compliance approaches that keep up with innovation and new technologies to ensure quality and compliance are built in the products.
+To ensure compliance we first need to understand what kind of product we’ve got and what the applicable regulatory requirements are.
+Additionally, to ensure quality and security, we must get to know in-depth the technical details of the design, intended use as well as the expected end-users and their usability behaviours.
+By ensuring quality and security are built-in, we aim to protect users from unexpected software failure that could cause any type of direct or indirect harm to them or others.
+Furthermore, by ensuring compliance we pursue product approval and business continuity.
+But let’s have a look at some of the topics that we should consider when dealing with the quality and compliance of health technology software products.